 Tables \ref{tab:pf_model} and \ref{tab:puf_model} show that our \textit{GPF\textsubscript{FAE}} metric accurately distinguishes between procedural-fair and -unfair models.
 On the constructed procedural-fair models, the \textit{GPF\textsubscript{FAE}} values are close to or at 1.0 on all datasets except on the \textit{German} dataset, which proves that \textit{GPF\textsubscript{FAE}} considers the distribution of the explanations of the two groups to be very consistent, i.e., the decision process of the model is very fair.
 In contrast, the \textit{GPF\textsubscript{FAE}} values on the \textit{German} dataset are relatively small and will be discussed further in Section \ref{sec:limitation}.
 On the other hand, on all the constructed procedural-unfair models, the \textit{GPF\textsubscript{FAE}} metric values are close to or reach 0.0, which means that the \textit{GPF\textsubscript{FAE}} metric considers the decision-making process of the two groups to be significantly different, i.e., it can accurately assess that the model's decisions are significantly unfair.

-In addition, as previously noted, we performed a slight back-optimized the \textit{DP} metric on the \textit{COMPAS} and \textit{LSAT} datasets in order to construct significant procedural-unfair models.
+In addition, as previously noted, we performed a slight back-optimization of the \textit{DP} metric on the \textit{COMPAS} and \textit{LSAT} datasets to construct significant procedural-unfair models.
 This was due to the unexpected observation that the decision process of the models trained using BCE as the loss function on these two inherently unfair datasets did not exhibit a clear bias towards a particular group, especially on the \textit{COMPAS} dataset, as shown in Table \ref{tab:special_dataset}.
 To provide further insights, we present the explanation results of 100 data points each for the advantaged and disadvantaged groups on one of the independent runs on the \textit{COMPAS} dataset, as shown in Fig. \ref{fig:COMAPS_explain}.
 On that independent run, the \textit{GPF\textsubscript{FAE}} metric value is 0.690.

 As we can see from Table \ref{tab:special_dataset}, although the inherent unfairness of the dataset and the model's distributive fairness metrics indicate significant unfairness, the model's decision process is relatively unbiased.
-Fig. \ref{fig:COMAPS_explain} also confirms the conclusion that the distribution of the explained results for the advantaged and disadvantaged groups is very similar, and it can be seen that there is no preference for a particular group on the sensitive attribute “race", unlike the distribution of the sensitive attribute in the procedural-unfair model constructed on the \textit{COMPAS} dataset, which can be seen in Fig. \ref{fig:unfair_model}.
-This also illustrates the incompleteness of Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\cite{grgic2018beyond}'s definition of procedural fairness, i.e., the fact that a model is modeled using intrinsically unfair features does not mean that it is a procedural-unfair model.
-Furthermore, this result is intriguing because the \textit{COMPAS} dataset has been used as a common example to study fairness, and while it exhibits significant unfairness in terms of decision results, the decision process of the model obtained by its simple training does not have a clear bias towards any certain group.
+Fig. \ref{fig:COMAPS_explain} also confirms the conclusion that the distribution of the explained results for the advantaged and disadvantaged groups is very similar, and it can be seen that there is no preference for a particular group on the sensitive attribute “race'', unlike the distribution of the sensitive attribute in the procedural-unfair model constructed on the \textit{COMPAS} dataset, which can be seen in Fig. \ref{fig:unfair_model}.
+This is also a counterexample to Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\citeyear{grgic2018beyond}'s definition of procedural fairness, showing that a model is modeled using intrinsically unfair features does not mean that it is a procedural-unfair model.
+Furthermore, this result is intriguing because the \textit{COMPAS} dataset has been used as a typical example to study fairness, and while it exhibits significant unfairness in terms of decision results, the decision process of the model obtained does not have a clear bias towards any certain group.
 In addition, for problems like the \textit{COMPAS} dataset that involve law and justice, we should pursue procedural fairness in addition to distributive fairness.